Hypertopic/idaifield2hypertopic/README.md

 ### Replication of the databases
 For each project created in iDAI.field, the software create a separate database.
 This one contains at least one document with the id "project" which is the project document plus one document for each item, image or location.

-To let Porphyry read the data of iDAI.field you need to replicate the data in your own CouchDB
+To let Porphyry read the data of iDAI.field you need to replicate the data in your own database, so for example with CouchDB.
+An easy way to proceed the replication is to use the CouchDB interface.
+In the "Replication" part you need to fill the inputs.

+Replication Source: Remote Database / Local Database Source Name: http(s)://$USERNAME:$PASSWORD@REMOTE_SERVER/$DATABASE Replication Target: New Remote Database / New Local Database New Database: http(s)://$USERNAME:$PASSWORD@REMOTE_SERVER/$DATABASE / Replication Type: Continuous
+Replication Document: this input can stay blank

+Another alternative is to create the replication via an HTTP request such as :

 ## Views
 The design document is based on the argos design document.
 The only differences are for the 2 views Corpus and User :